trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 ### Install Dependencies

 Make sure Node.js is installed.
-Then run:
+Then run these commands in the terminal of the directory for Lab 3 if package.json and package-lock.json are not present:

 "npm init -y"